kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 The `KUBERNETES_PROVIDER` environment variable tells all of the various cluster management scripts which variant to use.
 If you forget to set this, the assumption is you are running on Google Compute Engine.

-By default, the Vagrant setup will create a single kubernetes-master and 1 kubernetes-minion.
+By default, the Vagrant setup will create a single master VM (called kubernetes-master) and one node (called kubernetes-minion-1).
 Each VM will take 1 GB, so make sure you have at least 2GB to 4GB of free memory (plus appropriate free disk space).
 To start your local cluster, open a shell and run:

 ```sh
 cd kubernetes